-Recently, I read something from Kevin DeYoung, “As a pastor, everything seems more important and more urgent than being in the word and prayer.
+Recently, I read an article from Kevin DeYoung, from which the following led to more thought, “As a pastor, everything seems more important and more urgent than being in the word and prayer.
 We must fight to be faithful.”

-Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them as needed.
-It is, without a doubt, the pastor who is faithful to cultivate his time in the Word and prayer that best nurtures his congregation, best ministers in his community, and best expounds on the Bible in teaching and preaching.
+Indeed, in ministry there is often the tyranny of the urgent and many expect the pastor to be available to them at whatever moment.
+It is, without a doubt, the pastor who is faithful to cultivate his time in the Word and prayer that best nurtures his congregation, well ministers in his community, and most faithfully expounds on the Bible in teaching and preaching.

 Yes, that is legitimate!
 Jesus rested and called his disciples to do the same, so that is good.
-But some of my sweetest times were either sitting alone quietly and letting God’s Word be a balm for my weariness or having a little one snuggle up next to me asleep (or not) and having it open while I held them, sometimes reading aloud so it would also penetrate their head and heart as well.
-I was always amazed at the refreshment I got from it; so much more so than if, when holding one of my sleepers, I turned on a mindless t.v. show for the noise factor.
+But some of my sweetest times were either sitting alone quietly and letting God’s Word be a balm for my weariness or having a little one, even from infancy, snuggle up next to me asleep (or not) and having it open while I held them; sometimes reading aloud so it would also penetrate their head and heart as well.
+I was always amazed at the refreshment I got from it; so much more so than when, holding one of my sleepers, I turned on a mindless t.v. show for the noise factor.

-Today, there may be opportunities for a prolonged time to bask and there may be other times when I have to grab five minutes.
+Today, there may be opportunities for a prolonged time to bask in His presence, and there may be other times when I have to grab five minutes.
 But oh the strength gained regardless!

 In Luke 10:38-42, Martha was busy doing good things; but Jesus said that Mary had chosen what was better and it would not be taken away from her.
 She was drinking in the Savior while Martha was serving and missing out on the refreshment.
 Her work of service was good, but Jesus knew that time with Him was better and was what she needed.

 Work, service, recreation, and fellowship with others are right and even necessary; we were created for it all!